A. Paul's reliance on God's wisdom.

 c.
 Not to know anything "does not mean that he left all other knowledge aside, but rather that he had the gospel, with its crucified Messiah, as his singular focus and passion while he was among them."
 (Fee)

 i.
-Vincent says the implication of verse three is that his condition grew out of the circumstances in which he found himself in Corinth.
-Paul’s weakness, fear, and trembling could have been the result of an illness he suffered under while in Corinth, or some (like Calvin) believe it was because of the threat of persecution.
+Vincent says the implication of 1 Corinthians 2:3 is that his condition grew out of the circumstances in which he found himself in Corinth.
+Paul's weakness, fear, and trembling could have been the result of an illness he suffered under while in Corinth, or some (like Calvin) believe it was because of the threat of persecution.

 ii.
-Whatever the exact cause, “So great was his sense of weakness and fear, and so profound his lack of trust in himself that he quaked, he trembled.
-Those are the secrets of strength in all preaching.”
-(Morgan)
+Whatever the cause, "So great was his sense of weakness and fear, and so profound his lack of trust in himself that he quaked, he trembled.
+Those are the secrets of strength in all preaching."
+(G. Campbell Morgan)

 e.
 Not with persuasive words: Paul is not rejecting preaching, even persuasive preaching (his sermon before Agrippa in Acts 26 is a remarkable example of persuasive preaching).
 Paul is rejecting any reliance on the preacher's ability to persuade with human wisdom.